UW-GAC/anvil-util-workflows/README.md

-workspace_name | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo" overwrite | A boolean indicating whether existing rows in the data tables should be overwritten
+workspace_name | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo" overwrite | A boolean indicating whether existing rows in the data tables should be overwritten validate | A boolean indicating whether to run a validation step before import

 The workflow returns the following outputs:

 output | description
 --- | ---
-file_report | An HTML file with check results
+validation_report | An HTML file with validation results

 ## data_dictionary_report